 It has a high rate of morbidity and mortality and stopping the spread of the viral infectious disease is complicated by the fact that carriers of the virus can be asymptomatic, meaning they can spread the disease without knowing they have it.

 Coronaviruses are present among many animals, and some can infect humans, but SARS-CoV-2 had not been seen in humans before the outbreak in 2019.
-It is currently believed that COVID-19 is spread through respiratory droplets when people sneeze, cough, or interact closely with other people.
+COVID-19 is spread through respiratory droplets and aerosols when people sneeze, cough, or interact closely with other people.

 Those with underlying conditions or advanced age are more at risk of serious complications from COVID-19.
 There is currently no treatment or cure for COVID-19, and any treatment given to those with COVID-19 is supportive, meaning the person is aided in their breathing and other vital functions while the body fights off the infection itself.